vidma/scala-kiwiland/README.md

 ----------------------------
 The Main code is in [src/main/scala/kwl/](src/main/scala/kwl/) containing the files described below.
 The design decisions are briefed next to each class/file name, with more details in the code.
-Generally, simplicity is preferred over performance (unless explicitly needed).
+Generally, practicality & simplicity is preferred over performance (unless the three are easy to combine).

  * ```Kiwiland``` - the entry point (which mixes in the other functionality)
  * ```Graph``` - a simple graph that, in addition to flat adjacency-list, provides a couple of other lazily calculated representations each suited for different use cases, e.g. dict of adjacency lists by out-vertex, adjacency matrix, renaming of vertices into numbered ones etc
  * ```RouteDist``` - simply calculates the distance of a given route
- * ```ShortestPath``` - implements 1) Floyd-Warshall and 2) Dijkstra based on min-queue
+ * ```shortestpath``` package implements:
+    - Floyd-Warshall
+    - Dijkstra based on a simple min-queue (if need be, performance can be improved by using a better queue, e.g. a Heap queue with a decreaseKey)
- * ```TripsCounter``` - a recursive counter of distinct routes of dynamic-programing nature. it is decorated with result caching/memo that guarantees polynomic running time (there is also a second purely recursive implementation)
+ * ```TripsCounter``` - a recursive counter of distinct routes of dynamic-programing nature. it is decorated with result caching/memo that guarantees polynomic running time
+    - there is also a second purely recursive implementation useful testing/validating the earlier
  * ```utils/```
-   - ```utils/SimpleUpdatableMinQueue``` - basic updatable min-queue on top of scala's Scala's HashSet
+   - ```utils/SimpleUpdatableMinQueue``` - a simple updatable min-queue (if needbe, it could be replaced by e.g. a MinHeap with decreaseKey)
-     * *Note: for better performance an adapted minHeap shall be used, which would keep track of the physical location of each entry in the heap*
-   - ```utils/Memo``` - a basic generic Memo "decorator" (7 lines of beautiful external code)
+   - ```utils/Memo``` - a basic generic Memento "decorator" (7 lines of beautiful external code)

+**The coding style** is mostly based on the following [Scala Style Guide](http://www.codecommit.com/scala-style-guide.pdf).
+Max Line Length of 100 chars is used.

 Tests
 =============================